ma7moudShaaban/Penetration-Testing/Information Security Foundations/Intro to Active Directory/README.md

 - objectSID: The user's Security Identifier (SID).
 This attribute identifies a user and its group memberships during security interactions with the server.

 - sIDHistory: This contains previous SIDs for the user object if moved from another domain and is typically seen in migration scenarios from domain to domain.
 After a migration occurs, the last SID will be added to the sIDHistory property, and the new SID will become its objectSID.

+### Groups
+#### Types of Groups
+- There are two main types: security and distribution groups.
+    - The Security groups type is primarily for ease of assigning permissions and rights to a collection of users instead of one at a time.
+They simplify management and reduce overhead when assigning permissions and rights for a given resource.
+    - The Distribution groups type is used by email applications such as Microsoft Exchange to distribute messages to group members.
+This type of group cannot be used to assign permissions to resources in a domain environment.
+#### Group Scopes
+- There are three different group scopes that can be assigned when creating a new group.

+1. Domain Local Group
+2. Global Group
+3. Universal Group

+- **Domain Local Group**: Domain local groups can only be used to manage permissions to domain resources in the domain where it was created.
+Local groups cannot be used in other domains but CAN contain users from OTHER domains.
+Local groups can be nested into (contained within) other local groups but NOT within global groups.
+- **Global Group**: Global groups can be used to grant access to resources in another domain.
+A global group can only contain accounts from the domain where it was created.
+Global groups can be added to both other global groups and local groups.
+- **Universal Group**: The universal group scope can be used to manage resources distributed across multiple domains and can be given permissions to any object within the same forest.
+They are available to all domains within an organization and can contain users from any domain.

+>[!WARNING]
+>Group scopes can be changed, but there are a few caveats:
+>
+>   - A Global Group can only be converted to a Universal Group if it is NOT part of another Global Group.

+>   - A Domain Local Group can only be converted to a Universal Group if the Domain Local Group does NOT contain any other Domain Local Groups as members.

+>   - A Universal Group can be converted to a Domain Local Group without any restrictions.

+>   - A Universal Group can only be converted to a Global Group if it does NOT contain any other Universal Groups as members.